-Log into your DeepCrawl account or sign up for a free trial, then create a project to try out these examples for your own site.
+Log into your DeepCrawl account or sign up for an account, then create a project to try out these examples for your own site.
 You can configure custom extractions within the advanced settings in the 4th step of the crawl setup section.

 If you get stuck writing your own regex then we will be happy to assist you, just get in touch and let us know what you need!